-A Customer Data Platform, by definition, is a software system that collects customer data from various data sources (both primary and secondary), handles identity resolution to unify the data, and offers the ability to build user audiences that are synced with third-party tools.
+Customer Data Infrastructure, by definition, is a software system that collects customer data from various data sources (both primary and secondary) and integrates with a host of third-party tools where data is sent.

 Support for third-party data sources is limited and you might have to build your own integrations with certain tools that don’t exist as data sources.

-Almost always, combining data from disparate sources requires data transformation and since a CDP is meant to be used by less-technical users, the transformation capabilities are limited.
+Almost always, combining data from disparate sources requires data transformation and since a CDI is meant to be used by less-technical users, the transformation capabilities are limited.

-Lastly, the biggest limitation of a CDP is that you need to adhere to a fixed data model – you cannot model the data as per the data model of your app (many-to-many relationship between accounts and users, for example) or that of external tools.
+Lastly, the biggest limitation of a CDI is that you need to adhere to a fixed data model.
+You cannot model the data as per the data model of your app — many-to-many relationships between accounts and users, for example — or that of external tools.

-While this might make a CDP sound like a deal-breaker, there are actually many use cases and reasons to adopt a CDI anyway — most companies don’t have the resources and the talent to build an in-house solution by stitching multiple standalone solutions.
+While this might make a CDI sound like a deal-breaker, there are actually many use cases and reasons to adopt a CDI anyway — most companies don’t have the resources and the talent to build an in-house solution by stitching multiple standalone solutions.

 2. Using a Data Warehouse